 It’s not the first time that I’ve used a subject to look at humanity, indeed the world and what is beyond it.

 My first book: “The Cat that became a Footballer” for instance was a constructive, humorous work that looked at humanity through the subject of football.
-More than a story it was written like a daily blog.
 However, while I’m only interested in football from a sociological viewpoint my interest in food and cookery is boundless and wideranging.

-It’s an interest that stems from being Italian and from having worked in the hospitality industry for donkey years doing all sorts of jobs including cooking and ending up by being for a while a restaurant trouble shooter, a work that consisted of rescuing ailing restaurants from closing down.
+It’s an interest that stems from being Italian and from having worked in the hospitality industry for donkey years doing all sorts of jobs related to the trade.

-Another important factor is that I’ have always liked to eat well and healthy, even when I had little money or no job.
+Another important factor is that I’ ve always liked to eat good healthy food, even when I had little money or no job.